rclone/rclone/docs/content/rc.md

 Returns
 - remotes - array of remote names

-See the [listremotes command](/commands/rclone_listremotes/) command for more information on the above.
+See the [listremotes](/commands/rclone_listremotes/) command for more information on the above.

 **Authentication is required for this call.**